 Your cat’s tail is much more than just a furry extension of his body!
 Tails act as rudders, to help your cat keep his balance.
 Not only that, they are one of the many ways cats communicate.
-The tail acts like an emotional barometer.
+The tail acts as an emotional barometer.
 And if you learn how to read your cat’s tail, you can easily understand what he’s feeling!
 Here are the most common tail positions and what they mean:

 High and Mighty